popova-mariia/tp/docs/DeveloperGuide.md

 ### Find Patients by Appointment Date

-The `find` feature allows users to search for patients who have a specific appointment date scheduled.
+This `find` feature allows users to search for patients who have a specific appointment date scheduled.
 This functionality is helpful when nurses want to quickly check who they are scheduled to visit on a particular day.

 #### Overview